KatherineMichel/digital-commonplace/README.md

 https://spookylukey.github.io/django-views-the-right-way/detail-view.html
 "It furthered suffered from the fact that all the methods had access to self, and therefore to the HTTP request object via self.request.
 This meant there was no clear separation of request processing from anything else — the layers had all merged.
 This happens very easily with classes like this, because you never have to explicitly pass the request parameter around to make it available, it’s implicitly available via self."

+https://github.com/pythonsd/test-driven-django-development | pythonsd/test-driven-django-development: This repository contains materials for a San Diego Python workshop on learning Django with test inspired development

 --user flag
 https://twitter.com/messages/17009144-101186457
 https://pip.pypa.io/en/stable/user_guide/#user-installs